dreamingofcode/Travelly/README.md

 <h2>Installation</h2>
 A step by step series of examples that tell you how to get a development env running </br>

-1.Download and open Visual Studios code editor
+1.Download and open Visual Studios code editor </br>
-2. visit [Rapid-API](https://rapidapi.com/) and create an account to gain access key.
+2. visit [Rapid-API](https://rapidapi.com/) and create an account to gain access key </br>
-3.Clone this repo to your local machine terminal command: git clone https://github.com/dreamingofcode/Travelly.git 4.Install NPM packages terminal command: npm install npm@latest -g
+3.Clone this repo to your local machine </br>
+terminal command: git clone https://github.com/dreamingofcode/Travelly.git </br>
+4.Install NPM packages </br>
+terminal command: npm install npm@latest -g </br>
-5.Enter your API in config.js
+5.Enter your API in config.js </br>
-const API_KEY = 'ENTER YOUR API';
+const API_KEY = 'ENTER YOUR API'; </br>
-6.start your local server
+6.start your local server </br>
-terminal command: npm start
+terminal command: npm start </br>

 <h2>Using Travelly</h2>
 * Create an account and update your profile information to avoid filling forms.</br>